-WEP - It is based on the IEEE 802.11 standard.
-If you check this radio button, you will find a notice in red as show in Figure 4-20.
+- Group Key Update Period Specify the group key update interval in seconds.
+The value should be 30 or above.
+Enter 0 to disable the update. - ➤ WEP - It is based on the IEEE 802.11 standard.
+If you select this check box, you will find a notice in red as show in Figure 4-20.

 WEP

 Туре: Automatic

-WEP Key Format: Hexadecimal 💌
+WEP Key Format: Hexadecimal

-Key Selected WEP Key Кеу Туре
+Key Selected WEP Key Key Type

-Key 1: Disabled •
+Key 1: ⊚ Disabled 🕶

-Key 2: 🔘 Disabled •
+Key 2: 🔾 Disabled 💌

-Key 3: 🔾 Disabled •
+Key 3: ○ Disabled 💌

-Key 4: ○ Disabled •
+Key 4: 〇 Disabled •

-/EP encryption if the device operates in VEP is not supported by 802.11n specification.
+We do not recommend using the WEP encryption if this device operates in 802.11n mode due to the fact that WEP is not supported by 802.11n specification.

-- Type you can choose the type for the WEP security on the drop-down list.
-The default setting is Automatic, which can select Shared Key or Open System authentication type automatically based on the wireless station's capability and request. - WEP Key Format Hexadecimal and ASCII formats are provided here.
+- Type you can choose the type for the WEP security on the pull-down list.
+The default setting is Automatic, which can select Open System or Shared Key authentication type automatically based on the wireless station's capability and request. - WEP Key Format Hexadecimal and ASCII formats are provided.
 Hexadecimal format stands for any combination of hexadecimal digits (0-9, a-f, A-F) in the specified length.

-ASCII format stands for any combination of keyboard characters in the specified length. - WEP Key Select which of the four keys will be used and enter the matching WEP key that you create.
+ASCII format stands for any combination of keyboard characters in the specified length. - WEP Key- Select which of the four keys will be used and enter the matching WEP key that you create.
 Make sure these values are identical on all wireless stations in your network. - Key Type You can select the WEP key length (64-bit, or 128-bit, or 152-bit.) for encryption.
-"Disabled" means this WEP key entry is invalid. - 64-bit You can enter 10 hexadecimal digits (any combination of 0-9, a-f, A-F, zero key is not promoted) or 5 ASCII characters. - 128-bit You can enter 26 hexadecimal digits (any combination of 0-9, a-f, A-F, zero key is not promoted) or 13 ASCII characters.

-152-bit - You can enter 32 hexadecimal digits (any combination of 0-9, a-f, A-F, zero key is not promoted) or 16 ASCII characters.
+"Disabled" means this WEP key entry is invalid. - 64-bit - You can enter 10 hexadecimal digits (any combination of 0-9, a-f, A-F, zero key is not promoted) or 5 ASCII characters. - 128-bit - You can enter 26 hexadecimal digits (any combination of 0-9, a-f, A-F, zero key is not promoted) or 13 ASCII characters. - 152-bit - You can enter 32 hexadecimal digits (any combination of 0-9, a-f, A-F, zero key is not promoted) or 16 ASCII characters.